firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 ## Trusted Dealer Generation

-Zcash implemented Trusted Dealer Generation
+Zcash also implemented Trusted Dealer Generation
 - It's simpler, no lines of communication needed
 - But in practice, people want DKG so that keys are never in memory
-- Still, TDG has its usage because you could generate keys offline or in trusted hardware
+- Still, Trusted Dealer Generation has its usage because you could generate keys offline or in trusted hardware

 But other feeling is that it's not worth the effort: if you're going to the effort, DKG makes sense

-But there are use cases for TDG!
+But there are use cases for Trusted Dealer Generation!
-- Secp-ZKG may need TDG when it splits out its signing protocol
+- Secp-ZKG may need Trusted Dealer Generation when it splits out its signing protocol
    - But they feel that's mainly for test vectors
 - There might be other use cases, for people currently stuck in single-key models
 - Might be useful for some custodians, for example for signing with shares without bringing them together.